 If you are the owner or operator of a residential multi-family facility with five (5) or more units on the property, energy efficiency should be a key part of your business plan.
 Regardless of your income, or whether the building currently exists or is scheduled for construction, you may be eligible for programs for reducing your facility’s energy usage.

 The Program offers Multi-Family energy assessments that identify cost-effective efficiency improvement or replacement opportunities.
-Utilizing a “whole facility” approach, the assessments focus on your facility's thermal envelope (shell insulation and air leakage conditions for units heated by natural gas or electricity) as well as lighting and mechanical systems.
+Utilizing a “whole facility” approach, the assessments focus on your facility's thermal envelope (shell insulation and air leakage conditions) as well as lighting and mechanical systems.
 We will also assess in-unit savings potential for your tenants.

 Eligible multi-family facilities are defined as: